 Wood, ochre pigment

-Presumed period: first half of the 20th century
+Presumed time: first half of 20th century

 Height: 60cm